FMC64/spp/README.md

 }
 ```

+Please note that invocations of the `stack` constructor can only be performed by the main thread, not to inhibit static analysis.
+More info below and at `6.4.
+Threads & concurrency`.

 The argument `AddressBitCount` specifies the maximum size of the allocated stack, and will result in that addressing space being fully allocated for that `stack`.
 Note that the actual physical addressing space should not be fully allocated if virtual addressing is available on the device.
 The pages or segments not yet allocated should be marked so that an interruption is generated on an access on these ranges, resulting in the runtime physically allocating the accessed pages on the fly.
 A binary exponential allocation strategy is recommended, starting with a single page and doubling at each range access missing the physical memory.
 Exponentiation bases smaller than 2 are permitted on platforms where physical memory is limited, at the cost of more frequent runtime interventions and less trivial allocation size computation.

 Overally, the `AddressBitCount` only indicates the range of virtual memory to allocate for the stack.
 The application should make sure that that range is generous and reasonably not ever filled all the way.
 The total available virtual memory range is perhaps quite a lot less plentiful than one may imagine: for example the AMD64 architecture only relies on a minimum of 48 bits of virtual addressing space, despite having 64 bits wide registers.
 That would mean, assuming the entire addressing space is filled with 4GiB stacks with no overhead, that "only" 65536 of these stacks could be allocated at any time inside a single process.
 The S++ implementation must determine the location of each stack at compile-time and issue an error if the application exceeds the addressable space available onto the device.
 Applications are expected to generously overestimate the required address space for the vast majority of use-cases, and to get ported to specific platforms with more aggressive memory allocation strategies if necessary.
 Conventional tools to generate more portable `AddressBitCount`s will be discussed in the future, possibly removing this argument to `stack` and replacing it with a more abstract enumeration value of some sort.